dangyize1208-max/COMP9001-Final-Project-Element-Escape-Twin-Spirits/README.md

 4. **Leaderboard** - Compete with friends!
 5. **Mobile version** - Port it to Kivy for phones

-## Credits

-Created as a final project for COMP9001 (Computer Science) in May 2026.

----

 Have fun playing!
 And remember - if you get stuck, just use Undo and try again.
 That's what it's there for! 😄